 One unique aspect of this eLearning software is its focus on allowing employees to add content to the course library.
 It states that this shares the load of course creation and increases the impact of the courses.
 This platform isn’t free and lacks scalability, as it doesn’t support seamless translation so it won’t support your global team, unfortunately.

 If you are into LMS platforms that encourage social and self-directed learning, natural language search, and personalized recommendations, Learning Pool could be right for you.
 Since Learning Pool is a scalable platform, it does offer basic elements like social learning, making it an option for online classes, especially in a higher learning environment.

 Learning Pool is available on mobile devices, so the courses can be accessed by learners anywhere they are (as long as they have Internet access).
 Courses can be created for compliance, onboarding, leadership skill development, and more.
 Learningpool would be a lot better if it was a free platform and used spaced repetition.

 Inquisiq is a good option for administrators and content creators who are trying to deliver courses to not only employees and members but also to customers, partners, and volunteers.
 This LMS is useful in deploying, managing, and tracking educational programs delivered to multiple stakeholders.

-With this learning management system, managers will have access to a platform that is SCORM compatible, offers blended learning, and has a mobile-friendly configurable interface.
+With this learning content management system, managers will have access to a platform that is SCORM compatible, offers blended learning, and mobile learning with its mobile-friendly configurable interface.
 Even though Inquisiq is tailored towards workforce training, it doesn’t offer a world-class, editable content library that is useful across multiple industries, nor is it free.

 Now that we have reviewed the entire list, clearly, the LMS portal with the most value is EdApp.
-It’s authoring and integration tools combined with its vast library and effective course delivery methods make it a unique platform that can offer the best service to leaders who are looking to train their workforce.
+Its authoring tools and integrations combined with its vast library and effective course delivery methods make it a unique platform that can offer the best service to leaders who are looking to train their workforce.